swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 If we want to see the output from less severe levels (i.e. turn our information statement on), we'd need to change the minimum level in the logging configuration.
-We can also provide the name of a file to write the logging information to, so that it isn't lost when we finish our command line session.
+We can also provide the name of a file to write the logging information to, so that it isn't lost when we finish our session.

 ~~~
 logging.basicConfig(level=logging.info, filename='log.txt')